VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-for-all.md

 # Analysis
 * Use the Milkyway default analysis for grouping of people
+  The Milkyway has stars, this is a test for a multi-line two star comment

 # Stata
 * Just an example of Stata comments